-Your nurse will give you vinorelbine as a drip (infusion) for about 5 to 10 minutes.
-After this, you will have cisplatin as a drip over 60 minutes.
+Your nurse will give you vinorelbine as a drip (infusion) for about 5 to 30 minutes.
+After this, you will have cisplatin as a drip over about 2 hours.
 They usually run the drip through a pump.
 This gives you the treatment over a set time.

-Some people may take vinorelbine as capsules by mouth.
+You may be given vinorelbine as capsules by mouth.

 Your course of chemotherapy

 You usually have a course of several cycles of treatment over a few months.
 Each cycle of vinorelbine and cisplatin takes 21 days (3 weeks).